 More details to come, but in the meantime, we’d like to hear from you.
 What mechanism does your company rely on to secure guaranteed housing in the event of a deployment?
 If they rely on a travel management company, hit the survey on the right.

 Finally, if you’re in IT you’ll appreciate this and if you’re not, forward it to your favorite IT folks because they’ll appreciate it: The 10 Best Hotels for Techies.
 Most of us won’t ever stay at most of those places – I like the retinal scan door locks at Boston’s Nine Zero property although 10 grand per night is a little steep – but it’s yet another example of the hotel industry customizing and innovating to the benefit of their target audiences . . . and the revenue they bring with them.
 At Continuity Housing we keep a daily lookout for the best for our clients but do forward that one to your IT folks.
 They’ll enjoy it.

 Continuity Housing helps companies enhance their business continuity plans by pre-arranging guaranteed housing and providing logistical support for mission-critical employees during disasters.
 Subscribe to the Continuity Housing blog (in sidebar at right) and follow us on Twitter, on YouTube, on LinkedIn and on Facebook.
-To subscribe to our mailing list and/or to find out about a free 30-minute consultation, let us know.
+To subscribe to our mailing list and/or if you’d like a free 30-minute planning session, let us know.